Floorp-Projects/Floorp/README.txt

     https://firefox-source-docs.mozilla.org/contributing/how_to_contribute_firefox.html

-If you have a question about developing Mozilla, and can't find the solution on https://developer.mozilla.org, you can try asking your question on IRC at irc.mozilla.org in #introduction channel.
+If you have a question about developing Mozilla, and can't find the solution on https://developer.mozilla.org, you can try asking your question on Matrix at chat.mozilla.org in `Introduction` (https://chat.mozilla.org/#/room/#introduction:mozilla.org) channel.

 Nightly development builds can be downloaded from: